sunamatya/commonroad_rl/commonroad_rl/doc/source/index.rst

 This project contains a software package to solve motion planning problems on CommonRoad using reinforcement learning methods, currently based on `OpenAI Stable Baselines <https://stable-baselines.readthedocs.io/en/master/>`__.

-The software is written in Python 3.6 and tested on Linux.
+The software is written in Python 3.7 and tested on Linux 18.04.
 The usage of the Anaconda_ Python distribution is strongly recommended.

 .. _Anaconda: http://www.anaconda.com/download/#download